MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/security-options/domain-member-require-strong-windows-2000-or-later-session-key.md

 *GPO_name*\Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

 ### Default values
 The following table lists the actual and effective default values for this policy.
-Default values are also listed on the policy' property page.
+Default values are also listed on the policy's property page.

 |Server type or GPO|Default value|
 |-----------|---------|